whoosh-bike/wsh-shell/docs/dev/build.md

 ## Additional Notes

-- You can adjust build presets or flags in the **Makefile** (e.g., optimization level, debug symbols).
+- You can adjust build presets or flags in the **Makefile** (e.g., optimization level, debug symbols and so on)
-- If using Windows, please do all in WSL enviroment.
+- If using Windows, please do in WSL enviroment